Your browser is not supported. | ||

 What Type Of Hat Is Best For Sun Protection?

 When it comes to sun protective hats, there are plenty to choose from.
-If you are going somewhere outside where there won't be much shade available, then you will want to consider hat styles such as legionnaire caps, broad brim hats, bucket hats, balaclavas and straw hats.
+If you are going somewhere outside where there won't be much shade available, then you will want to consider hat styles such as legionnaire caps, broad-brim hats, bucket hats, balaclavas and straw hats.
 This is because these styles of hats offer the most protection to crucial areas including your nose, ears, face and neck.
+Typical hats such as trucker caps offer less protection, but are fine if combined with sunscreen and you are in areas where shade is available.
+But always check the UPF rating on the label to make sure you are buying the best sun protective hats and clothing.

 What Type Of Cycling Clothing Can Protect You Against The Sun?

+Most cycling sun protection clothing is made from materials such as UPF 50 lycra instead of mesh, as the tighter weave increases its ability to block or absorb harmful UV radiation.
 When planning your cycling outfit, a long sleeve jersey that has a UPF rating of 50 is perfect for fully protecting your arms while being breathable and comfortable during your ride.
-Many features collars, but for the ultimate sun protection for the back of your neck, consider wearing a neck shade as well.
-Long leg cooler sleeves are ideal for protecting your legs from UVB and can be easily combined with bike shorts.
+Many feature collars, but for the ultimate sun protection for the back of your neck, consider wearing a neck shade as well.
+Long-leg cooler sleeves are ideal for protecting your legs from UVB and can be easily combined with bike shorts.

 What Type Of Fishing Clothing Can Protect You Against The Sun?